idavis/idavis.github.io/_posts/2019-07-21-pushing-images-to-devices.md

 deviceQuery, CUDA Driver = CUDART, CUDA Driver Version = 10.0, CUDA Runtime Version = 10.0, NumDevs = 1
 Result = PASS
 ```

+Now we have a quick way to build images on the `x86_64` host and push directly to the device.

 [first post]: /2019/07/jetson-containers-introduction
 [compared to using the Xavier]: /2019/07/jetson-containers-samples